-Many Henry-managed groves utilize power from solar panels to provide energy to irrigation water pumps.
+Many groves utilize power from solar panels to provide energy to irrigation water pumps.

 Computer and internet connected tree growth sensors are used to ensure the efficient use of water and fertilizer.

-Henry uses drones to monitor the health of the trees.
-Drones are equipped with cameras and sensors that provide accurate information regarding growth, temperature, and the presence of pests.
-Drones play an important role in precision farming, which helps to achieve sustainable farming practices while also increasing profitability.
+Drones play an important role in precision farming, which help to achieve sustainable farming practices while also increasing profitability.
+Used to monitor the health of the trees, our drones are equipped with cameras and sensors that provide accurate information regarding growth, temperature, and the presence of pests.

 Within an avocado grove, there are areas that cannot be planted due to natural topography.
 These natural environments are retained to encourage the growth of native plants and vegetation, which in turn helps preserve native species populations.